Dispatch's Second Chance (and The Game Awards Predictions)

 so that and and my yeah

-We're bringing back Crazy Taxi, Jet Set Radio.
-There is a
+We're bringing back Golden Acts.
+We're bringing back crazy taxi, Jet Set Radio.

 And the anniversary is coming up.
 It just feels like something is on the way there.